Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 - How do I X?

-This is an excellent query you can dominate with high quality how to content and then show how your product helps them do it.
+This is an excellent query you can dominate with high-quality how-to content and then show how your product helps them do it.
 You can win with videos on sites like Youtube that show people how to do it with verbal plugs for your product that can’t be edited out by ad blockers.
-And you can use these types of how to videos or text to refer to your service when they need a professional, such as when they can’t do it right or additional problems are found.
-Even text based how to content can be search engine optimized, while pictures of your product and professionals in uniform build brand awareness without affect the SEO of the text.
+And you can use these types of how-to videos or text to refer to your service when they need a professional, such as when they can’t do it right or additional problems are found.
+Even text-based how-to content can be search engine optimized, while pictures of your product and professionals in uniform build brand awareness without affecting the SEO capabilities of the text.